coding-connor/connor-is-ai/README.md

 - The primary AI Agent has at its disposal several tools to enrich the conversation:
-  -- It can search the web for additional helpful context when answering questions -- It can use the Calendry tool to create a UI widgent wherein the user can sign up for a call with the real Connor
+  -- It can search the web for additional helpful context when answering questions -- It can use the calendly tool to create a UI widgent wherein the user can sign up for a call with the real Connor

 #### Retrieval